Rainworth: Culture and recreation

 Referred to as the childhood home of the orphaned Mrs Holroyd in The Widowing of Mrs Holroyd by D. H. Lawrence.

 Pubs in Rainworth are the Lurcher on Westbrook Drive, Sherwood Inn on Kirklington Road, the Archer on Warsop Lane and the Robin Hood Inn on Southwell Road East (now a Tesco store) near the Co-op.
 There are no public houses in the Mansfield side of Rainworth.

 Across from the Tesco on Kirklington Road is The Venue, a snooker club in the same building that used to house the old village cinema.

 Lindhurst Wind Farm

-Rainworth has a five turbine wind farm called Lindhurst Wind Farm which was built in 2010, the wind farm was controversial at the time of building.
+Rainworth is close to a five turbine wind farm called Lindhurst Wind Farm which was built in 2010, the wind farm was controversial at the time of building.

-This wind farm is on Newark and Sherwood Land in the nearby parish of Lindhurst, but is built within 400 m of the Mansfield District Council part of the village who had no direct say in the planning.
+This wind farm is on Newark and Sherwood land in the nearby parish of Lindhurst, but is built within 400 m of the Mansfield District Council part of Rainworth village.

 Transport

 The main road running through Rainworth is the B6020 Southwell Road East.
 The A617 dual-carriageway bypasses the village to the north; it opened in 2000.

-Stagecoach East Midlands is the area's bus operator; routes connect Rainworth with Nottingham, Mansfield, Newark and Sutton-in-Ashfield.
+Stagecoach East Midlands is the area's bus operator; routes connect Rainworth with Eakring, Bilsthorpe, Nottingham, Mansfield, Newark and Sutton-in-Ashfield.